Actual experience! Things you should do before issuing a press release

 I'm still checking whether it's okay to release it, so I'll release it once I get the OK

-This may be obvious to those who are in charge of public relations, but
+This might be commonplace for those who regularly handle public relations, but

 Well then